fbezruchko/miro_arduino_ide_dfu/README.md

 4. Run ARDUINO IDE and install ESP8266 tools with this manual: https://arduino-esp8266.readthedocs.io/en/2.5.2/installing.html

+4. From Sketch->Include Library->ManageLibraries... find and install ArduinoJson v5.x.x by Benoit Blanchon

 5. Restart ARDUINO IDE

 In you have error in Arduino IDE in Linux on sketch upload, you need to give rigths for arduino_mcuota executable file: